 It is, in part, the differences in environments which make it so difficult to quantify the process of software development in a single set of terms that all practitioners can agree to.
 As newer approaches appear on the scene, such as extreme programming and agile development the perspective of the world on what the process should look like changes slightly or dramatically.

 However, despite these changes there are some things that remain the same.
 There will always be a need to understand the business problem, convert that problem into an architecture, convert the architecture into a solution, test the solution, and deploy the solution.
 Although each of these processes may change to some extent based on the programming models and tools being used, fundamentally there are some roles, which every process has in one form or another.
 One person may be filling all the roles or a handful of the roles, or one very specific role.
 Despite this there is a need for all of the roles – each serves a purpose.
 The origanization chart below gives you an idea of how each position fits together within an organization.
+Always make sure before you start a new project that you have updated your network and application security, find more info here.

 There is a series of roles that exist in most software development processes.
 As mentioned above one team member may be filling many roles and some roles may be suppressed for a specific type of project but all of these roles exist in one form or another in every software development project: